SoDOOManiac/So-Doom/README.md

 ## Versioning

-Crispy Doom's major version number is increased whenever a new Chocolate Doom (pre-)release got merged into its code base.
-The minor version number is increased for intermediate releases that do only contain Crispy-specific changes or unreleased changes to the Chocolate Doom code base.
-The micro or patch version is reserved for post-release hotfixes, it remained unused until the 5.5 release.
+So Doom's version number is increased whenever a new Crispy Doom (pre-)release got merged into its code base.

 ## Contact

-The canonical homepage for Crispy Doom is https://github.com/fabiangreffrath/crispy-doom
+The canonical homepage for So Doom is https://github.com/zodomaniac/so-doom

-Crispy Doom is maintained by [Fabian Greffrath](mailto:fabian@greffXremovethisXrath.com).
+So Doom is maintained by [Vladislav Melnichuk](mailto:zodomaniac@gmXremovethisXail.com).

 Please report any bugs, glitches or crashes that you encounter to the GitHub [Issue Tracker](https://github.com/fabiangreffrath/crispy-doom/issues).

 ## Acknowledgement

+Thanks a lot to Crispy Doom's developer Fabian Greffrath for sharing his work openly!

+I join all Fabian's acknoledgements I cite here:

-Although I have played the thought of hacking on Chocolate Doom's renderer for quite some time already, it was Brad Harding's [Doom Retro](https://www.chocolate-doom.org/wiki/index.php/Doom_Retro) that provided the incentive to finally do it.
+"Although I have played the thought of hacking on Chocolate Doom's renderer for quite some time already, it was Brad Harding's [Doom Retro](https://www.chocolate-doom.org/wiki/index.php/Doom_Retro) that provided the incentive to finally do it.
 However, his fork aims at a different direction and I did not take a single line of code from it.
 Lee Killough's [MBF](https://doomwiki.org/wiki/WinMBF) was studied and used to debug the code, especially in the form of Team Eternity's [WinMBF](https://doomwiki.org/wiki/WinMBF) source port, which made it easier to compile and run on my machine.
 And of course there is fraggle's [Chocolate Doom](https://www.chocolate-doom.org/wiki/index.php/Chocolate_Doom) with its exceptionally clean and legible source code.
 Please let me take this opportunity to appreciate all these authors for their work!

 Also, thanks to plums of the [Doomworld forums](https://www.doomworld.com/vb/) for beta testing, "release manager" Zodomaniac and "art director" JNechaevsky for the continuous flow of support and inspiration during the post-3.x development cycle and (last but not the least) [Cacodemon9000](http://www.moddb.com/members/cacodemon9000) for his [Infested Outpost](http://www.moddb.com/games/doom-ii/addons/infested-outpost) map that helped to track down quite a few bugs!

-Furthermore, thanks to VGA for his aid with adding support for his two mods: [PerK & NightFright's Black Ops smooth weapons add-on converted to DEHACKED](https://www.doomworld.com/forum/topic/84859-black-ops-smooth-weapons-dehacked-mod) and [Gifty's Smooth Doom smooth monster animations converted to DEHACKED](https://www.doomworld.com/forum/topic/85991-smoothed-smooth-monsters-for-doom-retro-and-crispy-doom) that can make the gameplay even more pleasing to the eyes.
+Furthermore, thanks to VGA for his aid with adding support for his two mods: [PerK & NightFright's Black Ops smooth weapons add-on converted to DEHACKED](https://www.doomworld.com/forum/topic/84859-black-ops-smooth-weapons-dehacked-mod) and [Gifty's Smooth Doom smooth monster animations converted to DEHACKED](https://www.doomworld.com/forum/topic/85991-smoothed-smooth-monsters-for-doom-retro-and-crispy-doom) that can make the gameplay even more pleasing to the eyes".

 ## Legalese